Making An Effective Ad Strategy: Information vs. Irritation

 - Focus your message: Templated, copy-and-paste emails are a death sentence for your open rate.
 Build your brand’s personality, keep it authentic, and focus on reaching the people and groups that it will resonate with.
 As Diego Santos, the Marketing Manager of Hubspot EMEA, says, “Small and authentic will win over big and generic every time.”

-- Find the right frequency: Most email users unsubscribe from lists because they are simply sent too many, and we’ve all seen the same Facebook ad repeated in our timeline, over and over again.
+- Find the right frequency: Most email users unsubscribe from lists because they are simply sent too many, and we’ve all seen the same Facebook ad repeated in our timelines, over and over again.
 If your “Unread” rate is high on an email campaign, and your digital ads aren’t converting, try reducing your frequency.

 - Retargeting: If your audience needs a few touchpoints to purchase or convert, it’s a common marketing mistake to let them pass you by – especially right now, with everyone having increased screen time.
-A great email campaign strategy retargets people who may not be all the way through your sales funnel, and offers unique incentives for them to keep going.
+A great email campaign strategy retargets people who may not be all the way through your sales funnel and offers unique incentives for them to keep going.

 Building Effective Email Marketing Strategies

 Email marketing is the most reliable method of reaching your audience – after all, if someone trusted you with their contact information, they must have some interest in what you offer.
 Here are some key steps for creating the perfect email digital marketing campaign, and avoiding irritation territory.

 - Engage new users within 24 hours, and have a way to get feedback

 - Hyperlink images and include at least one relevant CTA